prijatelj/dots/README.md

         whitespace, empty lines, and all comments at least. (perhaps this exists)
 - security
     + setup scripts for proper ssh security and optinal remote login
-- scripts / notes for Vim setup
+- Vim: scripts / notes for Vim setup
     + Vundle
     + ALE
         - yapf and pylint and with custom pylint style.